 Redshirted the 2010-11 season...Named a Big East Academic All Star...Received Academic Excellence Award at team banquet...Invited to tryout for the USA Basketball Under-19 team in Colorado Springs.

 Born Cameron W. Wright on January 1, 1992...Son of Kevin and Cheryl Wright...Has a sister Kristin...Honor Roll student...Father Kevin passed away prior to Pitt's 2012-13 season opener vs. Mount St. Mary's.
-Father died of brain cancer, but Wright played in the season opener anyway, saying that his "father would have wanted it that way"...Wrote the letters FMF, "For My Father" on his shoes...Committed to Pitt on Sunday, August 9, 2009, after visiting the campus, saying it was an "unbelievable" visit and that he had "found his home"...Impressed with Pitt's facilities, but most impressed with the people and coaching staff...Committed less than 24 hours after visiting the campus...His best friend, backcourt partner and high school teammate Derek Jackson signed to play basketball at Central Michigan...Also considered Ohio State, Wisconsin, Michigan State, Indiana, Notre Dame, UCLA, Georgia Tech and West Virginia...Enrolled in the College of Business Administration.
+Father died of brain cancer, but Wright played in the season opener anyway, saying that his "father would have wanted it that way"...Wrote the letters FMF, "For My Father" on his shoes...Spent two weeks in Haiti during the summer of 2014 volunteering at an orphanage.
+The trip was organized by the University of Pittsburgh...Hit a trick shot that was named the ESPN SportsCenter Play of the Day on November 6, 2013.
+The shot was converted while sitting down at halfcourt with his back to the basket.
+He threw the ball over his head and it banked in...Committed to Pitt on Sunday, August 9, 2009, after visiting the campus, saying it was an "unbelievable" visit and that he had "found his home"...Impressed with Pitt's facilities, but most impressed with the people and coaching staff...Committed less than 24 hours after visiting the campus...His best friend, backcourt partner and high school teammate Derek Jackson signed to play basketball at Central Michigan...Also considered Ohio State, Wisconsin, Michigan State, Indiana, Notre Dame, UCLA, Georgia Tech and West Virginia...Enrolled in the College of Business Administration with an emphasis on marketing...Expected to graduate this summer with a business/marketing degree.